dnmilne/ask-logic/README.md

 The `state` needs to be kept informed of what is going on.
 It doesn't listen for changes automatically.

-* Whenever an answer to a question field changes, you should make sure the `response`  stores the updated answer, and then call `state.handleAnswerChanged(fieldId)`.
+* Whenever an answer to a question field changes, you should make sure `response`  stores the updated answer, and then call `state.handleAnswerChanged(fieldId)`.
 * Whenever the user wants to continue to the next page or complete the survey, you should call `state.handleContinue()`.
 * Whenever the user wants to step back to a previous page, you should call `state.handleBack()`.
+* If the entire `response` object changes (i.e. because you retrieved it from a server), you should call `state.handleResponseUpdated(response)`.
+You should only call this when you clobber the `response` entirely.
+Use the methods above to handle incremental changes to it.

 The state object assumes the `schema` is immutable, and will never change.
 If you do change it, then you should create a new state object.